WilAm1/nyanner/README.md

+# Nyanner

+A barebone Twitter clone

+> Javascript Final Project based from [TOP](https://www.theodinproject.com/lessons/javascript-javascript-final-project)

+## What have I learned:

+- Simple relationships in nosql firestore database
+- Organizing links with `react-router`
+- React context API
+- React custom hooks
+- `styled-components` inheritance and code splitting

+## Things to look forward in the future

+- `Great Refactor`
+- Likes and comment
+- Themes

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).